-If an emergency, such as an earthquake, occurs while students are in class, we will hold the students, along with their teachers, here at the school until a parent, or a designated guardian listed on the student information card, picks them up.
+If an emergency occurs while students are in class or on campus, we will hold the students, along with their teachers, here at the school until a parent, or a designated guardian listed on the student information card, picks them up.
 School personnel stay at the school to assist students.
-We then wait for directions from civil defense.
+We then wait for directions from La Mesa Police Department or other agencies.
 Cell phone usage is prohibited as it can cause miscommunication to families.
+We will notify families via Jupiter as soon as we are able.
+Our first priority will always be our students.